CDRT/mk_docs/docs/guides/lcv/commercial_vantage_faq.md

 ## Logging & Diagnostics

-??? note "How do I enable logging for the System Update process?"
+??? question "How do I enable logging for the System Update process?"

     Due to requirements from the Lenovo Product Security team, logging is disabled by default.